 Why does this matter?
-Well, by optimising the parts of your website that users are using, you can reduce the costs of marketing your business and focus on those areas (as well as the users that turn into long-standing customers).
+Well, by optimizing the parts of your website that users are using, you can reduce the costs of marketing your business and focus on those areas (as well as the users that turn into long-standing customers).

 We’re sure that you have a few questions about the subject.
-We’ve done our best to outline the different areas of landing page optimisation and landing page conversion to help boost your business in the best way.
+We’ve done our best to outline the different areas of landing page optimization and landing page conversion to help boost your business in the best way.
 Simply find the relevant section header to read about the area that most interests you.

-Landing page optimisation and you
+Landing page optimization and you

-Landing page optimisation might sound complicated, but we can promise you that it’s quite the opposite.
+Landing page optimization might sound complicated, but we can promise you that it’s quite the opposite.
 This term references the process that a business or a marketer goes through when attempting to improve a landing page.

 Landing pages go through numerous attempts of trial and error during their active time on the web.
 All of these changes are usually made for just one reason, and that is to gain more conversions from users visiting a business’ website.